 He added “Ship designers have become very sympathetic to the concerns surrounding ship length and that has driven the design of vertical ships to accommodate the needs of the tourist industry.”

-*This article was printed April 1st, aka April Fool’s Day.
+*This article was printed April 1st, April Fool’s Day.
+If you enjoyed this, check out our other efforts.